szibis/sensu-plugins/handlers/mailer/README.md

       * imginclude - full <a href....> section prepared to include
       * linkfooter - link footer with graphite alert graph image and your ui alert link
       * bgcolor - predefined bgcolours for resolved, warning, critical and no data
+* images in mail contains warning/critical thresholds as horizontal lines
-* images in mail generated and stored on S3
+* images in mail generated from graphite and then stored on S3 with link to graphite on image
 * link to uchiwa specific alert
-* link to graphite-web specific target with warning/critical thresholds
+* link to graphite-web specific target with warning/critical thresholds generated live from graphite

 ##### Configuration